andreasmrg-droid/Automotive-Empire/Supporting Files/GDD.md

 ## 11. WRA REGULATION CYCLE

+The World Racing Association periodically announces new technical regulations. **The cycle length is PER DISCIPLINE GROUP, not a flat 4** (corrected S40.17 — the code was already per-group, the doc said 4): Formula 4 · Touring 5 · Karting 6 · Open Wheel 7 · Stock Car 8 · Rally 9 · Endurance 10 seasons
-Every **4 seasons** the World Racing Association announces new technical regulations.
-All existing part knowledge is reset; teams must design a completely new car.
+(`RnDEngine._wra_group_season_for` / `CYCLE_LEN`).
+At each cycle boundary, that group's existing part knowledge is reset and teams must design a completely new car (a **from-scratch** design year — full blueprint weeks, §8.6).
 New base reliability starts at 60 and climbs +10 each season until the next cycle (§5).
+Seasons within a cycle are **mid-cycle refresh** years (half blueprint weeks, §8.6).

 ---